mponce0/SystemTools/src-content/vim_commands.md

 ### Plugins
-`vi` has a large set of contributed *plugins* which allows for a highly cutomizable experience.
+`vi` has a large set of contributed *plugins* which allows for a highly customizable experience.
 Plugins will be installed in a `.vim` sub-directory within the user's home-dir.
 Installation is usually done via a "package manager" and there are a few different ones.